-While the kitchen and bathroom often take priority when it's time to renovate, the living room is the first place decorators look when their home needs a revamp.
-As the first room guests see, it should reflect your personal taste.
-But what if your champagne style is at odds with your canned-beer budget?
-At MyDomaine, we never let finances get in the way of a stylish space, so we've come up with some living room design ideas for those on a budget.
+While the kitchen and bathroom often take priority when it's time to renovate, the living room is the first place decorators look when a home needs a revamp.
+As the first room guests see, your living room says a lot about your personal taste and style, so if you're wondering how to make your home look elegant, we recommend starting there.
+But what if your vintage Champagne style is at odds with your canned-beer budget?
+Luckily for you, we got the inside scoop on how to make your home look more expensive, and we're more than willing to share her tricks of the trade.

 Simplify Your Styling

-A cluttered, overaccessorized living room can look messy and disorganized, rather than chic and sophisticated.
+A cluttered, over-accessorized living room can look messy and disorganized, rather than stylish and sophisticated.
 Pare down your collection and only retain pieces that have sentimental value.
-A simplified space will enable the remaining elements to really shine, and it will keep you on budget.
+"The accessories must reflect your style, in addition, to tie into the look of the room," Melanie mentions.
+A simplified space will enable the remaining elements to really shine, and it will keep you on your budget.

 Prevent your room from becoming a sea of straight lines and circular forms by introducing an element with an interesting shape or unique silhouette.
 A tree-root coffee table or unusual side chair will feel like a piece of art in your living room, adding an unexpected and wholly artistic component to your design (even on a budget).

-Updating light fixtures can instantly change the feel of your living room, without overhauling the space.
-Try different lampshades, or swapping out your chandelier, or even just rearranging your light sources to see where you can call attention to high-use areas, or recess less optimal parts of the living room.
+Simply updating light fixtures can instantly change the feel of your living room, without overhauling the space.
+Try different lampshades, or swapping out your chandelier, or even just rearranging your light sources to see where you can call attention to high-use areas.

 Consider the French Door